gbiamgaurav/gbiamgaurav/README.md

+# Hi There !
+I'm Gaurav Bhattacharya

+I'm a Data Scientist proficient, skilled in Python for data manipulation and model development.
+Passionate about solving complex problems and driving informed decision-making through data-driven approaches.
+Strong communicator and collaborator, with a proven track record of delivering valuable contributions to diverse projects.

 # 💫 About Me:

 🔭 I'm Currently Working on Machine Learning, Deep Learning and NLP Projects<br>👯 I’m looking to collaborate on Projects<br>🌱 I’m currently learning Generative AI and LLM<br>💬 Machine Learning, Statistics<br>⚡ I'm Batman